-• Remove any slices generated by picking the Slices group from the Clicking right-hand mouse button and choosing the Delete menu item from the context menu.
+• Remove any slices generated by picking the Slices group from the Delete menu item from the context menu.

 Structural Results

 Viewing and animating structural results is done in a similar manner to that described for thermal results, ensuring that only Structural loadcase results Time Steps are set active or used in an animation.